cihatceliker/hider/README.md

         - Both parties don't need to communicate the number of hidden images.
 The decoder will find the maximum number of possible hidden images, will generate indexes, and will return all found images.
 For example, if there are 4 hidden images and the maximum number of hidden images is 8, the decoder will return 8 images.
 The first 4 are the hidden ones, the rest is just noise.

 2. Text in image:
-    1. Add padding to the text to make it the same size with the max possible text size that is defined in the `hp.py` file.
+    1. Add padding to the text to make it the same size as the max possible text size that is defined in the `hp.py` file.
     2. Convert the text to an array of 1's and 0's.
     3. Generate random indexes using the key.
     4. Flatten the image.
-    5. Convert the least significant bits of the flatten image's chosen indexes to the bits of the text.
+    5. Convert the least significant bits of the flattened image's chosen indexes to the bits of the text.
     6. Add salt to randomly chosen indexes to prevent someone with the original data to extract the shuffled bits of the hidden text.
     7. Return the image that has text hidden in it after removing the padding.
     - To decode it, steps are reversed, the key directly gives the indexes of bits of the hidden text.